kubevirt/community/membership_policy.md

 Reviewers are trusted to review contributions for quality and correctness on some part of the project.
 They are knowledgeable about both the project and engineering principles.
 Defined by: reviewers entry in an OWNERS file of the KubeVirt project.
 Note: Acceptance of contributions requires at least one approver in addition to the assigned reviewers.
+Reviewer Status is scoped to a part of the project.

 ## Requirements